JeffJetton/atari-examples/bbones/bbones2.md

 Same for our background color (which is different from the value used in the previous example, just so you can tell you're running a different program!)

-These equates are similar to constants you'd define in any other language, and they have the same benefits: More readble code that's easier to modify.
+These equates are similar to constants you'd define in any other language, and they have the same benefits: More readable code that's easier to modify.

 We could use nearly any name for these two equates we want.
-By convention, `COLUBK` is used for the background color (more on that to come).
+By convention, `COLUBK` is used for the background color register (more on that to come).

 ## The Rest of the Program